 Clergy, employees and volunteers are required to sign the Safeguarding Children and Young People Code of Conduct Declaration upon their commencement.
 Volunteers are required to re-sign the Declaration every three years.
 Clergy and employees are required to re-sign the Declaration annually.

-Child safety training (see the 'Safeguarding Training' section of the Safeguarding Children and Young People Policy) is required annually for all clergy, volunteers and employees.
+Child safety training (see the 'Safeguarding Training' section of this policy) is required annually for all clergy, volunteers and employees.